Pallavisingh003/Statistics-and-Data-Analysis/README.md

 ---

-## Decomposition Results

-### Trend Component

-Shows long-term increase or decrease in sales.

-### Seasonal Component

-Shows repeating patterns during specific periods.

-### Residual Component

-Shows random noise not explained by trend or seasonality.

----

-## Forecast Graph

-The forecast graph compared:

-* Actual sales
-* Predicted future sales

-The ARIMA model successfully predicted future sales patterns.

----

 # Final Conclusion

-This assignment successfully demonstrated the implementation of:

-1. Principal Component Analysis (PCA)
-2. Time-Series Forecasting using ARIMA

-The PCA analysis reduced the dimensionality of customer purchase data and helped visualize customer behavior.

-The time-series analysis identified trends, seasonality, and future sales forecasts using statistical models.

-Python libraries such as pandas, scikit-learn, matplotlib, and statsmodels were effectively used for data preprocessing, visualization, and predictive analysis.

-The assignment provided practical understanding of advanced multivariate analysis and forecasting techniques.
+This assignment helped in understanding how data analysis and forecasting techniques work in real-life situations.
+Using PCA, the customer purchase data was simplified so that customer behavior and spending patterns could be understood more easily through graphs and visualizations.
+In the time-series part, sales data was analyzed to observe trends, seasonal changes, and future sales predictions using the ARIMA model.
+Different Python libraries like pandas, matplotlib, scikit-learn, and statsmodels were used to clean the data, create graphs, and build prediction models.
+Overall, this assignment gave practical knowledge of data analysis and forecasting in a simple and hands-on way.

 ---

-# References

-* Python Documentation
-* scikit-learn Documentation
-* statsmodels Documentation
-* matplotlib Documentation